bemer/lts-workshop/02-CreatingDockerImage/README.md

 Once you've created the repository, it will display the push commands.
 Take note of these, as you'll need them in the next step.
 The push commands should like something like this:

 ![push commands](https://github.com/bemer/lts-workshop/blob/master/02-CreatingDockerImage/images/push_commands.png)

+## Pushing our tested images to ECR

+Now that we've tested our images locally, we need to tag them again, and push them to ECR.
+This will allow us to use them in TaskDefinitions that can be deployed to an ECS cluster.

+You'll need your push commands that you saw during registry creation.
+If you've misplaced your push commands, you can find them again by going back to the repository (**ECS Console** > **Repositories** > Select the Repository you want to see the commands for > **View Push Commands**.

+To tag and push the web repository:

+    $ docker tag lts-demo-app:latest <account_id>.dkr.ecr.us-east-1.amazonaws.com/lts-demo-app:latest
+    $ docker push <account_id>.dkr.ecr.us-east-1.amazonaws.com/lts-demo-app:latest

+> Why `:latest`?
+This is the actual image tag.
+In most production environments, you'd tag images for different schemes:  for example, you might tag the most up-to-date image with `:latest`, and all other versions of the same container with a commit SHA from a CI job.
+If you push an image without a specific tag, it will default to `:latest`, and untag the previous image with that tag.
+For more information on Docker tags, see the Docker [documentation](https://docs.docker.com/engine/getstarted/step_six/).

+This should return something like this:

+    The push refers to a repository [<account_id>.ecr.us-east-1.amazonaws.com/lts-demo-app] (len: 1)
+    ec59b8b825de: Image already exists
+    5158f10ac216: Image successfully pushed
+    860a4e60cdf8: Image successfully pushed
+    6fb890c93921: Image successfully pushed

+    aa78cde6a49b: Image successfully pushed
+    Digest: sha256:fa0601417fff4c3f3e067daa7e533fbed479c95e40ee96a24b3d63b24938cba8

+You can see your pushed images by viewing the repository in the AWS Console.
+Alternatively, you can use the CLI:

+    $ aws ecr list-images --repository-name=lts-demo-app --profile lts-workshop {
+        "imageIds": [
+            {
+                "imageTag": "latest",
+                "imageDigest": "sha256:f0819d27f73c7fa6329644efe8110644e23c248f2f3a9445cbbb6c84a01e108f"
+            }
+        ]
+    }